-It's grey, the cat's beside me on the sofa, the rain is soft outside...and I'm about to publish this video on the things you need to know before applying for midwifery.
+It's grey, the cat's beside me on the sofa...and I'm about to publish this video on the things you need to know before applying for midwifery.
 I wanted to make a shortcut to the essential information, as many applicants at this time of year are fact chasing.
 I hope it helps - applying is exciting but stressful, and I love breaking things down and making it simple for you.

 First you need to make sure you know what you're getting yourself into!